couzic/lenrix/README.md

 #### Type-safe, reactive, focusable redux stores

+> Redux + RxJS + TypeScript + Functional Lenses = ❤️

 ## Motivation

 A lot of people have complained about `redux`, some with good reason.
-And many have been drawn to other state management solutions.
+Many have been drawn to other state management solutions.

 > Don't throw the baby with the bathwater.

-Although we agree there must be a better solution than classical `redux`, we are not willing to sacrifice all the `redux` goodness you've heard so much about.
+Although we agree there must be a better way than classical `redux`, we are not willing to sacrifice all of the `redux` goodness you've heard so much about.

 > Making redux great again !